Skylanders: Giants: Plot

 10,000 years ago, the Arkeyan Empire, which consisted of robots, enslaved Skylands.
-The Giants, the first Skylanders, rebelled and defeated the robot king who held the source of Arkeyan power, the Iron Fist of Arkus.
+The Giants, the first Skylanders who are larger than the normal Skylanders, rebelled and defeated the robot king who held the source of Arkeyan power, the Iron Fist of Arkus.
 The victory powered down every robot, but the Giants were suddenly transported to Earth by the Fist, where they froze into toys due to lack of magic.
 Over time, they came to be regarded as myths because of their unexplained disappearance.

 In the present day, following the events of the first Skylanders game, Kaos, who was shrunk and put on display in a toy store on Earth, returns to the Skylands after finding a Portal of Power.

 The Skylanders embark on Captain Flynn's ship, the Dread-Yacht, after learning something big is happening in Skylands.
 They meet Ermit the hermit, who reveals that Kaos has returned and accidentally awakened an ancient Arkeyan Conquertron, a giant robot, which has recruited him as its new leader.
 They are searching for the Lost City of Arkus where the Iron Fist is.
 The Skylanders race Kaos to the Lost City, also Ermit tells the crew he has a giant robot of his own.
 The Skylanders encounter a "machine ghost" which turns out to be the soul of Ermit's robot, before reactivating it.

 Despite the Skylanders' efforts, Kaos manages to reach the Iron Fist of Arkus first and transforms into a large Arkeyan robot, preparing for his conquest over the Skylands with alongside the reactivated Arkeyans.
 The Skylanders discover that he cannot be stopped unless the Iron Fist is removed from him.
 With help from Ermit and the Machine Ghost, the Skylanders remove the Fist of Arkus, defeating Kaos and returning him to normal.
 The Arkeyan Conquertron carries Glumshanks and Kaos out of the collapsing city before shutting down completely.

 Post-credits, Kaos and Glumshanks are shown entering Kaos' Kastle, where they encounter Kaos's mother, who is only shown in shadow.
 If players complete Nightmare Mode, they are given a scene where Chompies dance and party around the deactivated Iron Fist of Arkus.